yuhong2024/BrassicaEDB/Update.md

+  - **02/27/2025**: Updated the display of search results on the home page and modified the layout of the first part.
+Optimized the display of the project statistics spreadsheet as well as added drawer templates to support users jumping pages.
+In addition, fixed the font size and alignment problems of the input box and species selection box.

   - \- **02/26/2025**: The global search on the home page is updated to show an overview of the Search module and project statistics

   - **02/25/2025**: Major page updates: AS page and Home page, overall routing and some details.